 Instructions

-- In a small bowl, whisk together the cornstarch, sugar, salt, and pepper.
-Pour onto a rimmed cookie sheet.
+- In another small bowl, whisk together the cornstarch, sugar, salt, and pepper.
+Pour onto a rimmed cookie sheet.¼ cup cornstarch, 2 tablespoon sugar, 1 tablespoon salt, 2 teaspoon pepper

 - Pat pork tenderloins dry with paper towels.
-Roll in the cornstarch mixture to thoroughly coat all sides, then shake the excess cornstarch off.
+Roll in the cornstarch mixture to thoroughly coat all sides, then shake the excess cornstarch off.2 pork tenderloins

-- Heat oil in a cast iron over medium-high heat, then spray liberally with nonstick spray.
+- Heat oil in an oven-safe skillet (preferably a cast iron skillet) over medium-high heat, then spray liberally with nonstick spray.
 Once hot, place tenderloins in the hot pan and sear on all sides for 8-12 minutes total.
-All sides should be browned well.
+All sides should be browned well.2 tablespoon vegetable oil

 - Add syrup mixture to the skillet and simmer for two minutes, flipping the tenderloins half way through.
-Remove 2 tablespoons of the glaze and set aside.
+Remove 2 tablespoons of the cooked maple syrup mixture and set it aside in a small bowl.

 - Place the skillet in the oven and cook for 12-20 minutes, until a thermometer stuck in the middle of the tenderloin reads 130°.
 Remove from the oven and use a silicone brush to rub the glaze from the pan over the tenderloins.